dancenguyen/humanitarian-tweet-classification/README.md

 | Poor show @USER .
 I thought you are a phone call away from @USER & bring assistance as you promised instead of this showboating & comic behaviour.Victims of #CycloneIdai need help not this .
 Shame | not_humanitarian           | other_relevant_information |  0.279923 |

 ### How many predictions are flagged?
-The following figure shows how many percent of the predictions are flagged as either Low-confidence or Borderline:
+Only 3.6% of the predictions are flagged as Borderline compared to 19.3% for Low-confidence:

 <img width="1330" height="719" alt="download" src="https://github.com/user-attachments/assets/5fe07d3b-2d5f-4dab-b2a0-a927965d456b" />

-Only 3.6% of the predictions are flagged as Borderline compared to 19.3% for Low-confidence.

 ### Is flagging effective?
 The flags are effective if the non-flagged predictions are mostly accurate and the flagged predictions are mostly inaccurate.
 The following two figures illustrate the accuracy of each flag: